 A: One possible reason is that the circumstance was not substantial enough to grant an exception that would be consistent with the overall academic mission and practices of the College.

 If you believe your petition has merit to challenge the policy then another possible answer is that not enough information was provided.
 It is best that you obtain as much support for your case as possible, this might mean reaching out to your adviser and professors so that they can write you a letter.
 It also means that if you are basing your petition on new medical information that your medical provider should be able to write the committee a letter supporting the documentation that you've submitted (the committee doesn't need to know your personal health information but we should be able to hear that the professional has reviewed your petition and can medically back the rationale).
-Please see below for how to resubmit a denied petition.

 Q: I received a response from the committee and my petition was denied, is there anything I can do?